Srijon25/ChronosLang/spec.md

 ● Temporal variables track state over logical time but don’t snapshot automatically.

-● Reusing the same variable name can cause historical states to collide.
+● Reusing the same variable name can cause historical states to collide at the same timestamp.

 Fix: